 Toni entered the Religion department in 2015.
 His research spans religious studies, ethics, law, philosophy, political theory, theology, and Late Antique culture.
-His dissertation, Slaves of God, reads Augustine’s account of slavery to interpret his conceptions of citizenship, law and religion.
+His dissertation, Slaves of God, uses Augustine’s account of slavery to interpret his conceptions of citizenship, law and religion.
 It situates Augustine in a tradition of Roman philosophizing about slavery as a political, ethical, and religious concept.
 Three figures in this tradition that are crucial for Augustine are Cicero, Seneca, and Lactantius.
-It further argues that understanding Augustine’s conceptions of religio and vera religio can help us coordinate his commitments on slavery, law, and citizenship.
+It further argues that Augustine’s conceptions of religio and vera religio help us coordinate his commitments on slavery, law, and citizenship.
 Thus, the project has implications for the history of ethics, politics, and religion.
-It helps us better grasp Augustine’s legacy with respect to the history of slavery in the Christian world and his place relative to the republican political tradition, and his role in the development of early Christian understandings of religio.
+It helps us better grasp Augustine’s legacy with respect to the history of slavery, his place in the republican political tradition, and his role in the development of early Christian understandings of religio.

-Before starting in the graduate program, Toni received an M.A.R. in Ethics from Yale Divinity School and an A.B. in Religion from Princeton University.
+Before starting doctoral work, Toni received the M.A.R. in Ethics from Yale Divinity School and the A.B. in Religion from Princeton University.